-The earliest documented cases of the outbreak in West Africa appear to be a two-yearold village boy and his three-year-old sister north of Guéckédou, a town of 200 000.
-But the focus on an index case-patient zero-may miss the point.
+The earliest documented cases of the outbreak in West Africa appear a two-year-old village boy and his three-year-old sister north of Guéckédou, a town of 200,000.
+But the focus on an index case--patient zero--may miss the point.
 Ebola may have been circulating for years, something Hewlett and Amola's (2003) work in Uganda suggests local populations may even have recognized.
-Indeed, Schoepp et al (2014) found antibodies to multiple species of Ebola, particularly the Zaire strain, in patients in Sierra Leone as far back as five years ago.
-Phylogenetic analyses of the virus's own genome date the lower bound of Zaire Ebola's entry into West Africa a decade ago (Dudas and Rambaut, 2014; Gire et al, 2014).
+Indeed, Schoepp et al. (2014) found antibodies to multiple species of Ebola, particularly the Zaire strain, in patients in Sierra Leone as far back as five years ago.
+Phylogenetic analyses of the virus's own genome date the lower bound of Zaire Ebola's entry into West Africa a decade ago (Dudas and Rambaut, 2014; Gire et al., 2014).

 Figure 1 shows an archipelago of oil palm plots in the Guéckédou area, the outbreak's apparent ground zero.
-Land use appears as a mosaic of local villages surrounded by dense vegetation interspersed with fruit-tree plantations, an environment also suitable for frugivore bats (Pteropodidae), a key Ebola reservoir, and other small crop-raiding species.
-Shafie et al (2011) document a variety of disturbance-associated fruit bats attracted to oil palm plantations.
+Land use appears a mosaic of local villages surrounded by dense vegetation interspersed with fruit-tree plantations, an environment also suitable for frugivore bats, a key Ebola reservoir, and other small crop-raiding species.
+Shafie et al. (2011) document a variety of disturbance-associated fruit bats attracted to oil palm plantations.
 Bats migrate to oil palm for food and shelter from the heat while the plantations' wide trails permit easy movement between roosting and foraging sites.
-Oil-palm picking in the area occurs year-round, but the biggest push takes place at the start of the dry season when multiple Ebola outbreaks have begun across the Sub-Sahara (Bausch and Schwarz, 2014; Carrere, 2010).
+Oil-palm picking in the area occurs year-round, but the biggest push takes place at the start of the dry season when multiple Ebola outbreaks have begun across the Sub-Saharan (Carrere, 2010; Bausch and Schwarz, 2014).

-Even at the western edge of their traditional range Pteropodidae are likely to display the kind of plastic biogeography migratory waterfowl have demonstrated feeding on waste grain hundred kilometers north of their destroyed natural habitat (Cooke et al, 1995).
-Leroy et al (2009) tracked Ebola transmission in the Democratic Republic of Congo to massive hunting during the annual fruit bat migration up the Lulua River, including of the hammer-headed bat (Hypsignathus monstrosus) and Franquet's epauletted fruit bat (Epomops franqueti), two of the three species likely to be Ebola reservoirs.
+Even at the western edge of their traditional range Pteropodidae are likely to display the kind of plastic biogeography migratory waterfowl have demonstrated feeding on waste grain hundred kilometers north of their destroyed natural habitat (Cooke et al., 1995).
+Leroy et al. (2009) tracked Ebola transmission in the Democratic Republic of Congo to massive hunting during the annual fruit bat migration up the Lulua River, including of the hammer-headed bat (Hypsignathus monstrosus) and Franquet's epauletted fruit bat (Epomops franqueti), two of the three species likely Ebola reservoirs.
 Bats occupied the outbreak area for several weeks, roosting in fruit trees and the palm trees of a massive abandoned plantation bats had been visiting for half a century.

 Bushmeat need not be a default explanation for any given outbreak, however.
-Field (2009) noted that deforestation, including from oil palm planting, changes foraging behavior of the flying fox, fixating now on horticulture crops, and expands interfaces among bats, humans, and livestock.
-Fruit bats in Bangledesh transmitted Nipah virus to human hosts by urinating on the date fruit of the planted palm trees humans cultivated (Luby et al, 2009).
+Field (2009) noted deforestation, including from oil palm planting, changes foraging behavior of the flying fox, fixating now on horticulture crops, and expands interfaces among bats, humans and livestock.
+Fruit bats in Bangledesh transmitted Nipah virus to human hosts by urinating on the date fruit of the planted palm trees humans cultivated (Luby et al., 2009).

 A similar agroecology characterizes the Kailahun epicenter in Liberia.
-Guinea's neighbor to the south, however, hosts a different trajectory in agricultural consolidation, back to Firestone Rubber Company's first investments in 1925 and a post-WWII open door policy privatizing land across sectors, including rubber, timber, iron-ore, and diamonds (Fouladbash, 2013).
-More recently, alongside a longer national tradition of wage labor, international logging, mining, and agro-industrial companies, including palm oil companies Sime Darby (Malaysia), Equatorial Palm Oil (UK), Golden Veroleum (Indonesia), have partaken in large-scale land expropriation totaling a third of the country's land surface, with planned concessions pushing that total to nearly 45% (Evans and Griffiths, 2013; Murombedzi, 2014).
+Guinea's neighbor to the south, however, hosts a different trajectory in agricultural consolidation, back to Firestone Rubber Company's first investments in 1925 and a post-WWII Open Door policy privatizing land across sectors, including rubber, timber, iron-ore and diamonds (Fouladbash, 2013).
+More recently, the logging industry and Sime Darby, the palm oil company, have partaken in land deals and a longer tradition of draconian labor practices.